 Former seaman Clinton Jones now works at a lowly job.
 His daughter Ruth wants to become an actress.
 Clinton gets fired and Ruth rejects the advances of Fred Whitmarsh.
 Her father gives her ...
 See full summary »

 Mama Rose lives to see her daughter June succeed on broadway by way of vaudeville.
 When June marries and leaves, Rose turns her hope and attention to her elder, less obviously talented, daughter Louise.
 However, having her headlining as a stripper at Minsky's Burlesque is not what she initially has in mind.
 Written by

 Jeremy Perkins <email@example.com>

 Opening credits are superimposed on a closed stage curtain, below which is an orchestra and conductor, performing the film's overture.
+The overture has been truncated from the stage version's original overture, but is otherwise quite faithful to it.
 See more »